 We generally invest our available cash balances in money market mutual funds that invest primarily in U.S. Treasury or agency-backed money market instruments.
 These funds attempt to maintain a stable net asset value but interest rate changes or other market risks may affect the fair value of those funds' investments and, if significant, could result in a loss of investment principal.
 Interest rate changes affect the income we earn from our excess cash balances.
-As of December 31, 2022, \$3.3 million of our available cash was invested in money market funds that invested solely in U.S. Treasuries.
-Given the current yield on these funds, interest rate changes would not have a material impact on the income we earn from these investments.
+As of December 31, 2023, \$118.8 million of our available cash was invested in money market funds that invested solely in U.S. Treasuries.
+Interest rate changes would not have a material impact on the income we earn from these investments.
 The remaining portion of our cash was held in demand deposit accounts.

 Interest rate changes may affect the amount of our interest payments in connection with our revolving credit agreement, and thereby affect future earnings and cash flows.
-As of December 31, 2022, there were no borrowings outstanding under the revolving credit agreement.
+As of December 31, 2023, there were no borrowings outstanding under the revolving credit agreement.

-The strategies managed by our Credit Team, which had \$7.1 billion of assets under management as of December 31, 2022, invest in fixed income securities.
+The credit strategies managed by our Credit and EMsights Capital Group teams, which had \$10.5 billion of assets under management as of December 31, 2023, invest in fixed income securities.
 The values of debt instruments held by these strategies may fall in response to increases in interest rates, which would reduce our revenues.
-We have considered the potential impact of a 100 basis point movement in market interest rates on the portfolios of the strategies managed by our Credit Team.
+We have considered the potential impact of a 100 basis point movement in market interest rates on the portfolios of the strategies managed by these teams.
 Based on our analysis, we do not expect that such a change would have a material impact on our revenues or results of operations in the next twelve months.